 If your paper has been accepted and you wish to revise it before the workshop, you may do so.
-However, the absolute and hard deadline for receiving any such revision is 9am (GMT) on Monday 3rd March 2014.
+However, please note the absolute and hard deadline for receiving any such revision.

 There are no stipulations as to how position papers should be formatted for the pre-proceedings; anything that fits onto A4 will do.
 You will have the opportunity to revise your paper after the workshop for the final proceedings.
 However, you will need prepare your final (revised) paper in LaTeX using llncs.cls according to the Springer-Verlag Guidelines for Publication.
 This is a single column format.
 Final submissions MUST be in LaTeX form.
 You will also be required to complete a Springer copyright form.